akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 ![neural_network_architecture_equations2](neural_network_architecture_equations2.gif)

 Now that we have completed our neural network architecture, we can do a full example run through our neural network.
+Some knowledge on matrix multiplication will be helpfull here.
+Take a look at for example: https://www.mathsisfun.com/algebra/matrix-multiplying.html

 For the input values, we will use the first row of our preprocessed dataset.
+The values (rounded to 3 decimals) for the leave size here and the shrub height here are 0.337 and 0.401.

 Picture